Probate Q&A Series

 • Beneficiaries can request a written accounting directly from the executor.

-• If the executor fails to provide records, beneficiaries petition the court for a formal accounting (§ 28A-24-1).
+• If the executor fails to provide records, interested persons may apply to the clerk to require a formal accounting (§ 28A-24-1).

 • Court-ordered accountings protect beneficiaries by ensuring all transactions appear on record.